-Monte Pasubio consists of a massive main peak, Cima Palon, and two minor rock formations called Dente Italiano and Dente Austriaco.
+Monte Pasubio consists of a main massive peak, Cima Palon, and two minor rock formations called Dente Italiano and Dente Austriaco.
 Cima Palon 2232 m is the highest mountain in the Pasubio group, Vicenza Prealps.
 There are various routes to reach the summit, especially starting from Passo Pian delle Fugazze and from Bocchetta Campiglia.
 It will be described in this page a less famous and frequented itinerary, starting from Malga Chéserle on the Trentino side of the mountain.

 This itinerary winds through an uncontaminated and spectacular landscape, interesting also in reason of the numerous and significant remains of artefacts dating back from the Great War, as fortifications, tunnels and trenches.